60 Freeway reopens after knife-wielding man allegedly prompts officer-involved shooting in Chino

 CHINO, Calif.
-(KABC) -- An officer-involved shooting shuttered all lanes of the 60 Freeway in Chino, disrupting the morning commute before all lanes reopened.
+(KABC) -- An officer-involved shooting shuttered all lanes of the 60 Freeway in Chino, disrupting the morning commute for several hours before all lanes reopened.

 Chino police said officers responded to the area of the 60 Freeway and Central Avenue, where a man with a knife allegedly refused to comply with officers.